 The 9 most important KPIs for e-commerce

-Revenue per user ⬆️
+Revenue by user ⬆️

 Conversion rate ⬆️

-CR = (Total conversions/ Number of website visitors)%
+CR = (Total conversions/website visitors)%

-Average cart / Average order ⬆️
+Average order value ⬆️

-This metric examines the average value of orders placed on e-commerce.
-This value, together with the CR, also affects revenue per user.
+This metric examines the average value of orders made on e-commerce.Also this value, together with the CR, Incords on user income.

-Unlike the two previous indicators, however, trying to increase the average cart does not always bring a benefit.Prices that are too high or purchase conditions that push towards a huge cart in some cases could penalize both the conversion rate and the revenue per user
+Unlike the two previous indicators, however, not always trying to increase the middle cart brings a benefit.Prices too high or purchase conditions that push towards an immense trolley in some cases could penalize both the conversion rate that the income per user

 Margins on the service/product sold ⬆️

-P = (Price - Taxes - Cost) €
+P = (price - Taxes - Costs) €

 Cost per click ⬇️

-CPC = (Cost of the advertising campaign/ Number of visitors obtained) €
+Cpc = (cost of the advertising campaign/number of visitors obtained) €

-Cost per acquisition ⬇️
+Cost for acquisition of a customer ⬇️

 This is certainly the most underestimated metric by most e-commerce.

-Return on investment (advertising) ⬆️
+Return to the investment (advertising) ⬆️

-Return on investment is vital for any business including e-commerce.Based on this indicator, all business and marketing decisions must be made.
+The return on investment is vital for any activity including e-commerce.Based on this indicator, all business and marketing decisions must be made.

-It is normal that in an initial phase or in the testing phase this KPI can assume more or less negative values; but if this condition continues over time, it is evident that one or more changes of course are necessary.
+It is normal that in an initial phase or in the test phase this KPI can take more or less negative values;But if this condition is continued over time, it is clear that one or more is necessary changes of course.